colleenheather/pandas/README.md

-This is just a collection of pandas notes.
+Just a collection of my notes for learning Pandas

-* note to self *
 **shift + tab** in Jupyter Notebooks to see arguement opens for function